tlepple/data_origination_workshop/README.md

 ###  Debezium Server Observations:

-The use of `Debezium Server` greatly simplifies the amount of code needed to capture information in upsteam systems and automatically delivers it downstream to a destination.
+The use of `Debezium Server` greatly simplifies the amount of code needed to capture information in upstream systems and automatically delivers it downstream to a destination.
 It requires only a few configuration files.

-It is capturing every change to our Postresql database including:
+It is capturing every change to our PostresSQL database including:
   * inserts, updates, delete to tables
   * adding columns to existing tables
   * creation of new tables

 If you recall, in an early exercise we ran some Spark code that grabbed these same change records and pushed them to a Redpanda topic from the Postgresql database (with Kafka Connect).
 We had to write a significant amount of code for each table to achieve only half of the goal.
 The Debezium Server is a much cleaner approach.
-It is worth noting that signficant work is being developed by the open source community to bring this same functionality to `Kafka Connect`.
+It is worth noting that significant work is being developed by the open-source community to bring this same functionality to `Kafka Connect`.
 I expect to see lots of options soon.

 ---
 ---